steve-gibbons/astra-threat-modeling-framework/README.md

 - **Collaboration over confrontation** – Findings are meant to improve, not punish
 - **Action over theory** – Designed to yield tangible, practical outcomes

+## Use Cases

+ASTRA is suitable for:
+- Internal system or service assessments
+- Vendor or third-party risk evaluations
+- Cloud architecture and migration planning
+- Privacy and compliance readiness
+- M&A and investment due diligence
+- Emerging tech and AI risk reviews

 ---

 ## What's Included